Teaching & Learning

 focused on growth and progress for all.

-(Horizons of Hope - CEM)
+(Horizons of Hope - MACS)

 At St. John’s we recognise that every student’s academic, physical, social and emotional learning needs are different to those of their peers.
 Every student & their family should expect the right to access a full and engaging education on the same basis as their peers.